1976 Japanese Grand Prix: Race

 On race day the weather was very wet with fog and running water at several places on the track.
 There were intense debates as to whether the race should be started; in the end the organisers decided to go ahead and a majority of drivers did not disagree.
 Some drivers, including Lauda, were not happy with the decision.

 Hunt took the lead from the start with Watson and Andretti behind.
 On the second lap Watson slid down an escape road and Lauda drove into the pits to withdraw, as he believed the weather conditions made the track too dangerous.
 He later said "my life is worth more than a title."
 Larry Perkins made a similar decision after one lap, as did Pace and Emerson Fittipaldi later in the race.

 Hunt continued to lead, behind him second place passed between Andretti and Brambilla.
 On lap 22 Brambilla challenged for the lead but spun out of contention before retiring 15 laps later with electrical problems.
 Jochen Mass moved into second before crashing on the 36th lap just before turn 7, promoting Patrick Depailler into the position with Andretti third.

 It seemed Hunt was on for an easy win, but as the track began to dry he started to lose positions.
 He only needed a fourth place finish to win the title, because of Lauda's retirement.
 On lap 62 Hunt fell behind Depailler and Andretti, but two laps later Depailler's left rear tyre started to deflate and he had to pit.
 Andretti took the lead, but then Hunt had a similar tyre problem.
 Hunt pitted, dropped to fifth and set off after Depailler, Alan Jones and Regazzoni.
 Depailler overtook both drivers on lap 70 and on the next lap Hunt did the same and overtook both of them in order to win the World Drivers' Championship.
-However to his surprise as there was brief confusion as the immediate unofficial finish marked him as fifth place, but with quick deliberation the official finish was third.
+There was brief confusion as the immediate unofficial finish marked him as fifth place, but with quick deliberation the official finish was third.
 Ferrari won the Constructors' Championship despite Lauda's retirement.

 Andretti's victory was his second in Formula One, coming five years, seven months and 18 days after his maiden win at the 1971 South African Grand Prix.
 As of 2024, this is the longest period between a first and second victory of a driver in the series.